docqai/docq/README.md

 Docq offers **private** and **secure** GenAI that unlocks knowledge from your organisation's documents, with minimal onboarding and operational effort.

-Design tenants:
+Design tenets:

-- **Data stays within your boundary** bring ML models to the data.
+- **Data stays within your boundary**: bring ML models to the data.
 Cloud-vendor-hosted & self-hosted LLMs within the same cloud account to address data security and privacy concerns.
+- **Self-hosting**:
-- **Self-hosting** with your organisation's choice of cloud vendor.
+with your organisation's choice of cloud vendor.
 Minimal onboarding and operational effort.
 Can support air-gap use cases with local models.
+- **Multi-model**:
-- **multi-model** ability to utilise a variety of models and ability adopt new models quickly.
+ability to utilise a variety of models and ability adopt new models quickly.
+- **Multi-modal**:
-- **Multi-modal** supports text today.
+supports text today.
 Image, video, and audio formats are on the roadmap.
+- **Extensible**:
-- **Extensible** Abstractions to easily add custom data sources.
+Abstractions to easily add custom data sources.
 Plugin system for extending application, from UI to database.

 We offer Docq as a **turnkey** solution to lower the barrier for your organisation to adopt the latest AI innovation safely.